kennedn/kindlepass/README.md

 **kindlepass** is designed to streamline the retrieval of licenses for these devices.

 ## Features
-- Windows / Mac OS / Linux Support
+- Windows / Linux Support
 - Auto-detection of plugged-in Kindles on Linux
 - Full CLI wizard
 - Install licenses directly to device